Support & Advice in Essex for young people

 Suport and Advice for Young People

-The Emotional Wellbeing and Mental Health Service (EWMHS) provides advice and support to children, young people and families who are in need of support with their emotional wellbeing or mental health difficulties.
+SET CAMHS provides advice and support to children, young people and families who are in need of support with their emotional wellbeing or mental health difficulties.
 Any child or young person experiencing mental health difficulties as well as any parent, guardian or professional can access the service for help and guidance.
 We can support people with a range of mental health difficulties faced by young people.
-If we feel EWMHS is not right to help your particular need, then we can put you in contact with a number of different organisations who might be more appropriate.
-Call EWMHS on 0300 300 1600 or email firstname.lastname@example.org .
-If you need urgent help out of hours please call 0300 555 1200.
+You can contact us on 0800 953 0222.
+You can also email us at SET-CAMHS.firstname.lastname@example.org.

 N.O.W's the time for change (National Online Wellbeing Services) provides support to improve emotional and mental health for adults and children.
 We look at all contributing factors with an holistic approach to understand the root causes as all things are connected, mind and body & spirit.
 All of our coaches are advocates to the benefits of self-healing and positive habit changes for emotional, mental and physical health.
 With personalised coaching support we provide the tools and techniques to overcome life's challenges